Select Page

 of wings

 Cavalcade of Wings is a nonprofit that documents, displays, and maintains the history of aviation for the city of Albuquerque, Kirtland Air Force Base, and the State of New Mexico.
-There are over 900 scale aircraft models on display at the Albuquerque Sunport in 18 glass enclosed cases that along with stories, photos, and insignia, tell the aviation history of New Mexico.
+There are over 900 scale aircraft models on display at the Albuquerque Sunport along with stories, photos, and insignia, that tell the aviation history of New Mexico.
 The aviation history museum is located in the “Great Hall” at the Sunport and is free to the public.

 MODELS